paulisturm/Local-Open-Mics/README.md

 ____________

+# User Story
-User Story: As a socially active individual seeking a more engaging and meaningful online experience, I want to use the ‘Cleveland Open Mics’ social media app to connect with friends, discover new interests, and share my life in a more authentic and positive manner.
+As a socially active individual seeking a more engaging and meaningful online experience, I want to use the ‘Cleveland Open Mics’ social media app to connect with friends, discover new interests, and share my life in a more authentic and positive manner.